dotweblabs/timeago-gwt/README.md

-#Java timeago library
+#Java timeago library (GWT)

-This is a Java port of the [jquery-timeago](https://github.com/rmm5t/jquery-timeago) plug-in.
+This is a GWT port of the Java port of the [jquery-timeago](https://github.com/rmm5t/jquery-timeago) plug-in.
 Please visit the [jquery-timeago](http://rmm5t.github.com/jquery-timeago/) project page to read more about fuzzy timestamps.

 ##Building